 1. Place vehicle in Park, with all doors shut

-2. Press and hold the brake pedal
+2. Press and hold both scroll wheels on the steering wheel or yoke

 Model S/X Hard Reboot Steps

 Please, DO NOT ATTEMPT THIS if you are unfamiliar with high voltage systems.
-Damage to the vehicle and injury or death to yourself can result from messing around with the battery systems of a Tesla, even if you just intend to unplug the small 12V battery.
+Damage to the vehicle and injury or death to yourself can result from messing around with the battery systems of a Tesla, even if you just intend to unplug the small low-voltage battery.

 1. Turn off the Climate Control System

-2. Fully open the driver’s window (you don’t want to get locked out if something goes wrong)
+2. Fully open the driver’s window—you don’t want to get locked out if something goes wrong

 3. Open the frunk

-4. Take out the under hood storage unit or remove the top panels to access the battery (this is different for the pre- and post-2016 refresh of the Model S, see links here and here for more details)
+4. Take out the under hood storage unit or remove the top panels to access the battery; this is different for the pre- and post-2016 refresh of the Model S, see links here and here for more details

 6. Disconnect the first responder loop